 • Take course notes for your own use.

 How will I be taught, and will there be any work outside the class?

 We will read in a large group together.
 You will be expected to read and prepare passages in advance each week.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

-Please read in advance and bring Howards End with you to the first class; the tutor will ask you to read a passage to assess your ability level.
+Please read in advance and bring 'Where Angels Fear To Tread' with you to the first class; the tutor will ask you to read a passage to assess your ability level.
 You will find a small hand mirror useful.

 When I've finished, what course can I do next?

 Any Voice or Speech course in the programme such as Storytelling for Business and Pleasure, or Voice Technique: Beginners